 3. Resentment fuels conflict between partners

 If one or both partners tend to offend each other often, a sense of hurt takes root.
 The person who is hurt may not express their emotions to their partner openly but feels discontent.
-This can cause couples to become distant over time.
+As these feelings begin to pent up. partners can become distant over time.

-Unresolved negative emotions can fuel resentment.
+Unresolved negative emotions fuel resentment in a marriage or relationship.
 This not only becomes a trigger for conflict but also makes the resolution of differences harder.
+When that happens, the will to fix tension in a relationship or resolve differences is lost.

 Related Reading: How Much Is Couples Therapy?